G-Research/grafana-incremental-trace-viewer/README.md

 On the main branch, [scripts/check-version.js](./scripts/check-version.js) will run and create a new tag if a release is found in the changelog that does not yet exist as a GitHub release.

+## GitHub Release

+If [scripts/check-version.js](./scripts/check-version.js) creates a new tag, it will trigger the [release.yml](./.github/workflows/release.yml) job.
+This workflow builds two versions of the plugin: a signed and an unsigned one.
+It then creates a new GitHub release with both archives attached as artifacts.

 # Distributing your plugin

 When distributing a Grafana plugin either within the community or privately the plugin must be signed so the Grafana application can verify its authenticity.
 This can be done with the `@grafana/sign-plugin` package.